Getting started tutorial

 COUNT(DISTINCT).
 At query runtime, instead of calculating the aggregation on the entire table and scanning all rows, Firebolt uses the pre-calculated values in the aggregating index.
 For more information, see Using aggregating indexes.

-lineitem fact table that you created in the previous step, assume you typically run queries to look at the
+levels fact table that you created in the previous step, assume you want to run a query to look at the

 After you run the script, you see the